detrout/encode-annex/README.rst

     ENCFF000EBK.fastq  ENCFF000EBY.gtf    ENCFF000ECP.bam     ENCFF000EDL.bigWig
     ENCFF000EBL.fastq  ENCFF000ECB.gtf    ENCFF000ECQ.gtf     ENCFF000EDM.bigWig

-If you look carefully you'll notice all of the files are broken symlinks.
+It looks like it downloaded data, but actually those are all broken symlinks.

 What has happened is git annex has recorded the a placeholder file which is actually stored at a remote url.
 You can download files with comands like